 And Kirk multiplies his efforts by involving others.
 He trains the upper class guys to encourage and mentor the underclassmen.
 Currently, Austin goes to a Tuesday night Bible study that is led by Victor Luviano, a Morton Ranch graduate now in college who became a Christian himself as a high school freshman.

 The Bible study is held at the home of Austin’s teammate, Jonathon Tennyson.
-Jonathon’s mom, Alice, says she and her husband are delighted to host the 12-15 boys and whip up dishes like arroz con pollo (Mexican rice and chicken) and frosted cupcakes (“I know that Kirk has a sweet tooth!”).
+Jonathon’s mom, Alice, says she and her husband are delighted to host the 12-15 boys and whip up dishes like rice with chicken and frosted cupcakes (“I know that Kirk has a sweet tooth!”).

 “I have offered for the boys to come early to swim in our pool for an added incentive.
 But they don’t need that,” remarks Alice.
 “I’m watching these teenage boys love God openly.
 And the group is growing.
 It feels good to be a part of this!”